chijioke-ibekwe/raven/README.md

        set as `sendgrid`.
 NB: For this to work, you need to also provide your credentials for the `sendgrid` provider.
      - Second option is by storing your email templates on the file system as `.html` templates.
 The `templates_source` in this case should be set as `filesystem` and the directory of the templates should be provided on the `templates_directory` under `customizations`.
 When using this option, the `email_subject` field must be provided in the notification context, and the `email_template_filename` must point to a valid `.html` file in the `email` subdirectory of your templates directory.
-   - The `customizations` array allows you to customize your email parameters, optionally your `queue_name` (not queue connection) for queueing your notifications, and your templates directory.
+   - The `customizations` array allows you to customize your email parameters, queue settings, and templates directory.
-     NB:
-     - The default queue will be used if a queue name is not provided.
+     - `queue_name` — sets the default queue name for all Raven notifications.
+The Laravel default queue is used if not provided.
+     - `queue_connection` — sets the default queue connection for all Raven notifications.
+The Laravel default connection is used if not provided.
+     - These global queue settings act as fallbacks.
+Per-channel queue routing can be configured on individual notification contexts (see step 4).
      - The default templates directory is a directory called `templates` in the resources path
      - The templates directory set, will contain three directories within: `email` (relevant only if your template source is `filesystem` and provider is `ses`), `sms`, and `in_app`.
      - The `email` directory will contain the `.html` templates for your emails.